The Franke Honors Academic Experience

 Pedagogical Approach

-If you are designing an Honors course experience—whether that's an honors contract or an honors section of your course—we'd like to offer the following guidance: it's helpful to keep in mind the acronym FIDDLES.
-This isn't meant to be a checklist of six new things you must add to your class—Honors should be a qualitative difference, not just a quantitative one that calls for an extra lift for the students or the instructor.
-FIDDLES is meant to be inspiration for ways you might add an Honors dimension to your existing course design.
+If you are designing an Honors course experience — whether that's an honors contract, an honors section of your course, or a Franke Honors seminar — you might want to explore FIDDLES!
+This acronym was developed by Prof. Jennie McStotts during her Faculty Learning Communities about teaching for Honors; it isn't meant to be a checklist of new things you have to add to your class.
+Honors should be a qualitative difference, and FIDDLES is inspiration for ways you might enrich an Honors experience.

-• F stands for faculty time.
-Faculty expand in this area include requiring the Honors students to work with them one-on-one on certain projects or meet with them in office hours for a deeper discussion or more detailed feedback.
+• F stands for faculty time or face-to-face.
+Many students seek Honors experiences because they want direct contact with the expertise you bring to the curriculum.
+Enrichment in this area could include requiring the Honors students to work with the professor one-on-one on certain projects or meet with them in office hours for a deeper discussion or more detailed feedback on drafts.

 • DD stands for deeper dive.
-Some faculty replace an exam with a project; that's one of 100 ways Honors students might go deeper on a project than their peers.
+Sometime faculty replace an exam with a project to allow Honors students to go deeper on a topic than their peers.
 This also might overlap significantly with other aspects of FIDDLES.

 • D can also stand for dimension.
-Professors are often asked if there's literally another dimension they could add to a project, such as a historical, social, or ethical dimension.
-For example, if they're doing a lit review, could they go a step further and address the ethical concerns raised by the research they reviewed?
-Creative writing students doing a craft analysis might be asked to discuss why/how the work was effective, but Honors students would add a dimension to that analysis, perhaps by picking an ideology or a theoretical lens to look through, above and beyond the baseline assignment.
+Is there another perspective you could add to a project, such as a historical, social, or ethical dimension?
+For example, students already doing a lit review could go a step further and address the ethical concerns raised by the research they reviewed.
+Students might be able to choose an ideological or theoretical lens to look through, enriching an existing assignment.

 • L stands for leadership.
-This looks different in every class, but in general Honors students engage in peer instruction and are offered opportunities for leadership in and out of the classroom.
+This looks different in every class, but in some examples, Honors students engaged in peer instruction or were offered opportunities for leadership in and out of the classroom.
+As an indirect example, some Honors students have developed student-facing materials that could then be used to teach the next cohort of their major.